froz9/Untargeted_Metabolomics_MS-DIAL/README.md

 | MS/MS mass range end   | 2000 Da      |
 | Execute retention time correction | FALSE||

 *You can choose here to perform retention time correction.
-This should be set to FALSE otherwise, and set to FALSE if you do not have information about the analytical order of your samples.*
+This value should be set to FALSE otherwise, and set to FALSE if you do not have information about the analytical order of your samples.*

 **Isotope recognition:**